riazmohamed/RB130/lesson1/notes.md

 p reduce(array) { |acc, num| acc + num if num.odd? }        # => NoMethodError: undefined method `+' for nil:NilClass
 ```

-In line `3` we are yielding two arguments to the block during the `reduce` method invocation. `starting_value` is then reassigned to the return value of the block.
+In line `3` we are yielding two arguments to the block during the `reduce` method invocation. `starting_value` is then reassigned to the return value of yielding the two arrguments `starting_value` and `num` to the block.
 The expression within the block in `line 12` raises an error because the block returns `nil` when the Integer `2` is passed as an argument to it.
 Hence in the next iteration when we try to add the current element to the `nil` object it raises an error.

 ## LS Implementation